 Non-essential amino found commonly in pre-workout products.
 This is because it is converted to Nitric Oxide in the body which increases blood flow and muscle pumps.

 An amino acid that produces Dopamine and Noradrenaline which are the feel-good hormones in the brain.
-It can act as a stimulant so take it with caution, however it is a proven anti-stressor.
+It can act as a stimulant so take it with care.